Sombode/Obsidian-Vault/School/Economics/Economics, AP Edition, 22nd Edition..md

 2. **Incentives** for innovation and work in economic rewards
 3. **Freedom** for workers and businesses to work in self-interest, and be rewarded/punished

+### Characteristics of the Market System

+Private individual/businesses are able to own *private property* (land, capital) and enter legally binding contracts.

+Enforced property rights protect people from having property stolen, and so exchanges must be *mutually agreeable*.

+> ex.
+Copyright law, protection from government seizure (Amendment IV????)

+*Freedom of enterprise* allows businesses to obtain/use resources to produce and sell their chosen products in their chosen markets, and *freedom of choice* allows businesses to employ/dispose of resources and money as they see fit, and consumers can buy products they desire.
 ### Downfalls of Command Systems

 #### Coordination